*This post may contain affiliate links. Please see my disclosure for more details!*

 Drizzle

 I was wondering whether using gin in the ‘water icing’ would work, but it did!
 It sort of makes it a sweet gin flavour, so you definitely have to like gin to like the icing.
 You can of course just use water, but I adore it with the gin!
-It’s almost bitter in a weird way, but still sweet.
+It packs an absolute punch, but it needs to right?!

 Gin & Tonic Drizzle Cake!